-With the objective of mitigating the multiple crises facing the animals and humans of Bwindi, BCGF and GMFER will launch a program to educate, raise awareness, build capacity and advance agency; the program aims to harness the power of Bwindi’s women to absorb, share and amplify knowledge, information, data, and behavior.
+With the objective of mitigating the multiple crises facing the animals and humans of Bwindi, BCGF and GMFER has launched a program to harness the power of Bwindi’s communities to educate, raise awareness, build capacity and advance agency.

-While the specifics of the program are -currently- being fleshed out, the draft plan calls for stakeholders and interested parties to convene once every~45 days to host an educational workshop for the women of Bwindi.
+The pilot workshop for the program was very successful and well received by the community.
+While the specifics of the program may evolve with time, the current plan calls for stakeholders and interested parties to convene once every~45 days to host an educational workshop for the people of Bwindi.